 - The NICHD supports the Newborn Screening Translational Research Network , which is developing a system for clinics and other screening providers to collect long-term follow-up and outcome data for use in research on phenylketonuria (PKU) and other disorders.

 - The Obstetric-Fetal Pharmacology Research Units (OPRU) Network is a program supported by the OPPTB to test therapeutic drugs during pregnancy.
 The program allows researchers to conduct safe, technically sophisticated, and complex studies that will help clinicians prevent birth defects and protect women's health.

 - The IDDB supports two of the NIH-funded Paul D. Wellstone Muscular Dystrophy Cooperative Research Centers.
 The goal of the centers is to foster the translation of new scientific findings and technological developments into novel treatments for inborn disorders.

 - The IDDB also supports three consortia within the Rare Disease Collaborative Research Centers network: the Angelman, Rett, and Prader-Willi Syndromes Consortium, the Sterol and Isoprenoid Research (STAIR) Consortium, and the Urea Cycle Disorders Consortium, three types of birth defects that are linked to IDDs.

-- The DBSVB coordinates the Structural Birth Defects Working Group, which promotes collaboration among NIH-funded investigators whose research spans basic, translational, and clinical approaches to understanding the developmental biology and genetics of structural birth defects.
+- The DBSVB coordinates the Birth Defects Initiative, which promotes collaboration among NIH-funded investigators whose research spans basic, translational, and clinical approaches to understanding the developmental biology and genetics of structural birth defects.

 - NICHD researchers are also active members of various research groups, including (but not limited to) NIH Fragile X Research Coordinating Group and the NIH Working Group on Down Syndrome